hannahchan/FeatureGates.NET/README.md

     .Build();
 ```

+For those using OpenTelemetry .NET automatic instrumentation, you can subscribe by appending `FeatureGates` to the environment variable `OTEL_DOTNET_AUTO_METRICS_ADDITIONAL_SOURCES`.

 It is also possible to subscribe to the metrics from your feature gates by using a [MeterListener](https://learn.microsoft.com/dotnet/api/system.diagnostics.metrics.meterlistener).

 To learn more on how to collect metrics, please checkout the [metrics collection tutorial](https://learn.microsoft.com/en-au/dotnet/core/diagnostics/metrics-collection) at the .NET documentation website.